JackSzwergold/Writing/memories/Too Pompous, Too Regal and Too Formal.md

 ***

-*Too Pompous, Too Regal and Too Formal: The First Time I Saw Return of the Jedi (c) Copyright by Jack Szwergold; written June 15, 2015.
+*Too Pompous, Too Regal and Too Formal: The First Time I Saw Return of the Jedi (c) Copyright by Jack Szwergold; written on June 15, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*